osboot/make-initrd/features/pipeline/README.md

 - `getimage` specifies an URL to fetch and mount.
 - `mountfs` specifies a file to mount.
 - `overlayfs` defines a list of elements to be combined.
+- `waitdev` describes the local device to wait.
+The format of this parameter is the same as `root=`.

 The separator between the elements is a comma (`,`).